-- Range logo navy hoodie - Range logo navy track pant
+- Range logo navy hoodie - Rugby top for boys

 Beanie hats and mouthguards can be purchased from the PE department.

 Note - Gymnastics/Dance lessons - pupils are required to work in bare feet.
 If this is not possible for medical reasons, please discuss with PE staff.